-About Southwood Park Water District and 2019 Sampling Results in case of emergency.
+About Southwood Park Water District and 2020 Sampling Results

+The Southwood Park Water District has a groundwater well as its primary water source.
+The District also has an emergency connection to the Portland Water Bureau.
+This is used for backup purposes during maintenance shutdowns or in case of emergency.
 Portland obtains its water primarily from the Bull Run Watershed, 30 miles east of the city.
 The Portland Water Bureau also uses groundwater to supplement the Bull Run supply.
-For more information on Portland's water quality, visit their Website at www.portlandonline.com/water.
+For more information on Portland's water quality, visit their Website at www.portlandoregon.gov/water/.